-- 1. Click the Import icon on the left-hand sidebar and select the Effects Store tab. - 2.
-Right click on any pack you like. - 3.
-Select Information from the menu that appears.
+- 1. Go to the Effects Store tab.

+- 2. Right click on any pack you like.

+- 3. Select Information from the menu that appears.
 You will be redirected to a web page with detailed information about the selected package.

 4. Click Buy Now to proceed to the Effects Store subscription page.